LeoNiedermeier/LeoNiedermeier.github.io/_docs/misc/setup_virtual_box_for_development.md

 ## Set Tooltip Color of Eclipse

+{: .info title="Eclipse 4.7"}
+Tooltips are not anymore black with eclipse 4.7 (seems to be so)

 Per default the tooltips in eclipse are black.
 This is not very readable.
 In order to change this, do the following:

 Create a `eclipse.sh` file